KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Although my implementation uses `os.listdir()` directly, which is an improvement over `os.walk()`, according to the `listdir()` documentation, `os.scandir()` gives better performance than `os.listdir()` for many common use cases.

-Although I learned a lot exploring different approaches, knowing what I know now, if I were to start over, I would probably use `os.scandir()`, and perhaps, I will create a new version using it.
+I learned a lot exploring different approaches, but knowing what I know now, if I were to start over, I would probably use `os.scandir()`, and perhaps, I will create a new version using it.

-See the "Changes I Made" section below for more information.

 ## Make Your Own